siphr/perf/README.md

-# Performance Evulation of Various Languages
+# Performance Evaluation of Various Languages

 This is a simple benchmarking repository for different interesting languages.
 The code should be identitical in all.
 I've started with a simple sum loop.